apache/cassandra-java-driver/manual/statements/prepared/README.md

       |                        |                |              |      |
       |<-----------------------|                |              |      |
     ```

+    The prepared statement identifier is deterministic (it's a hash of the query string), so it is the same
+    for all nodes.

 2.  if a node crashes, it loses all of its prepared statements.
 So the
     driver keeps a client-side cache; anytime a node is marked back up,